NetherGamesMC/support/docs/voting-for-the-server.md

 * x1.25 personal XP booster
 * Access to Mega Creative and two free 100x100 plots in the dimension
-* 2 credits per vote
+* x2 credits multiplier for the first hour after voting
 * 100 XP per vote

 You may also consider [buying a premium rank](https://support.nethergames.org/buying-a-premium-rank.html) to support us.